50 Most Valuable Dimes Worth Money

 The History of Dimes

 Because of their long history, dimes are an important part of coin collecting.
-It pays to know which dimes are worth money and which are just pocket change and worth only face value.

 Let’s take a numismatic look at the different types of dimes and their defining features.